Bitcoin Scripting

 Mac OS X issues

-If you have a M1 Mac, there are a few issues you should be aware of.
+If you have a Mac, there are a few issues you should be aware of.
+It is unclear if these issues still exist – but, if they do, below are some solutions.

 Installing OpenSSL via homebrew has caused errors in past semesters.
 These errors report a problem with the “libeay32” library.
 Here are some possible solutions that have helped in the past: